 Here are some other benefits you might want to know about:

 - You would be safer in a travel unit than in a house because you are surrounded by others who live closer to you than in a home.
 The RV Community is a very close one and people look out for one another.
-Campgrounds for the most part have good security and are regularly patrolled.
+Campgrounds, for the most part, have good security and are regularly patrolled.

 - In the event of an environmental crisis, such as a hurricane or tornado, just hook up your home to your vehicle and drive away from the danger.

-- If you decide to stay on a campground, some of them offer spacious lots and have amenities such as workout rooms and Jacuzzis.
+- If you decide to stay at a campground, some of them offer spacious lots and have amenities such as workout rooms and Jacuzzis.
 If you’re not one to move around all the time, you can set up your outdoor living space to suit your lifestyle.
 Hello firepit and screened in porch!